How chemotherapy works

 - Attack the cancer cells’ genes so the cells die and can’t grow into new tumours.

-- Newer medicines use your body’s own immune system to find and destroy cancer cells.
+- Newer drugs use your body’s own immune system to find and destroy cancer cells.

 Common chemotherapy drugs